-The AgriFin Accelerate program goal is to support the expansion of digital financial services (DFS) to one million smallholder farmers over six years, delivered by growing ecosystems of diverse service providers in Kenya, Tanzania and Zambia.
-The core problem that the AgriFin Accelerate program (AFA) seeks to address is the inclusion gap for smallholder farmers (SHF) who lack access to affordable, accessible, demand- driven financial products and services that drive higher productivity and income for farm families.
+The AgriFin Accelerate program goal is to support the expansion of digital financial services (DFS) to one million smallholder farmers over six years, delivered by growing ecosystems of diverse service providers in Kenya, Tanzania, and Zambia.
+The core problem that the AgriFin Accelerate program (AFA) seeks to address is the inclusion gap for smallholder farmers (SHF) who lack access to affordable, accessible, demand-driven financial products and services that drive higher productivity and income for farm families.
 The ecosystems required to serve smallholders are both complex and fragmented.
-Market actors are often hampered by lack of strong understanding of smallholder needs and are therefore unable to design impactful products, channels and other services for them.
-At the same time, farmers often lack the information, trust and capacity to access and productively utilize new products and tools.
+Market actors are often hampered by a lack of a strong understanding of smallholder needs and are therefore unable to design impactful products, channels, and other services for them.
+At the same time, farmers often lack the information, trust, and capacity to access and productively utilize new products and tools.

 The AFA Ecosystem Approach

-Over the first three months of each country program inception, we conduct ecosystem analysis with strategic learning partner, Dalberg Global Development Advisors.
-Ecosystem analysis allows AgriFin to contextualize impact, defining what a mature, well-functioning digital services ecosystem looks to drive understanding of where AFA will contribute.
-Ecosystem analysis helps us understand what is happening at the levels of enabling environment, farmer need and in current types and levels of service provision.
-We then draw on this analysis to prioritize our activities for impact, select program partners and to position the program to play a complementary and supportive ecosystem-building role.
+Over the first three months of each country program’s inception, we conduct ecosystem analysis with a strategic learning partner, Dalberg Global Development Advisors.
+Ecosystem analysis allows AgriFin to contextualize impact, defining what a mature, well-functioning digital services ecosystem looks to drive an understanding of where AFA will contribute.
+Ecosystem analysis helps us understand what is happening at the levels of enabling environment, farmer need, and in current types and levels of service provision.
+We then draw on this analysis to prioritize our activities for impact, select program partners, and to position the program to play a complementary and supportive ecosystem-building role.
 The following illustration provides a snapshot of the scope of ecosystem analysis.

 Ecosystems, Program Design & Strategic Learning